 In addition to the above policy, Casio will place a premium on these points of view as it pushes ahead with innovative personnel measures.
 By taking this approach, Casio aims to strike the optimal balance between the growth and revitalization of society and the expansion and growth of the company.
 Casio's design and application of an impartial personnel system ensures fair rating, evaluation, and compensation according to the level of duties, regardless of academic background, years of service, or gender.
 Casio feels that goal management is important in its evaluation system and so it has supervisors and their subordinates share goal information via the intranet.
-The company will further develop this in the future and plans to consider horizontal disclosure in order to share goals among colleagues and measure synergistic effects.
+Starting in fiscal 2015, goals are also being shared among colleagues in addition superiors and subordinates, which is useful for promoting innovation and synergy.
 The company evaluates each employee at an interview twice a year.
 Casio uses evaluation sheets based on goal management to notify employees about the results of evaluations, a mechanism designed to improve transparency and ensure that evaluation of employees is highly credible.
 Human resources system overview